 Steps must be taken by the Headteacher to ensure that there are effective back up procedures for all computer systems.
-All back up disks, tapes, etc. should be securely retained in a fireproof safe or remote location, with at least one tape/disk held securely off-site.
-Recommendations for backup procedures should be regularly checked with the school IT support provider.
+All back-ups. should be securely retained in a fireproof safe or remote location, with at least one tape/disk held securely off-site.
+Recommendations for backup procedures should be regularly checked with the QET IT Lead.